Government launches awareness campaign on intimate image abuse

 “Research carried out on behalf of my department shows that half the population does not know that this is illegal.
 We want to change that.”

-In September 2021, the Department of Justice launched the first phase of a campaign to raise awareness of intimate image abuse and to inform people of the legislation in place to combat it.
+In September 2021, following on from the commencement of Coco’s Law (the Harassment, Harmful Communications and Related Offences Act 2020), the Department of Justice launched the first phase of a campaign to raise awareness of intimate image abuse and to inform people of the legislation in place to combat it.

 Mr Harris continued: “Last June, my department launched Zero Tolerance, our third national strategy on domestic, sexual and gender based violence.